 With so much at stake, how do you improve the number and makeup of microbes in your gut—and help your hormones?
 Here are a few tips:

-Some gut health specialists say food reigns supreme.
+Gut health specialists say food reigns supreme for building a better gut environment.
 Try fermented options, like kombucha, miso, or kimchi.
-Even almonds and olive oil can lend a hand, and so can onions and asparagus.
+Or, go for some kefir.
+Even almonds and olive oil can lend a hand , and so can onions and asparagus.
 Upping your fiber intake?
 That helps too.

+Probiotic-rich foods should be your first step in helping your digestive tract and gut health.
+But, sometimes, probiotic supplements can help.
 Overwhelmed with the number of options in-store?
 We understand.
 Look for ones that contain live and active bacteria—about one billion.
-One expert suggests going for brand names because they’re more likely to be studied for effectiveness.
+One expert suggests this isn’t the place to try and save a few dollars.
+Go for brand names because they’re more likely to be studied for effectiveness.

 Avoid antibiotics you don’t need